Regulation of artificial intelligence: United Kingdom

 The UK supported the application and development of AI in business via the Digital Economy Strategy 2015–2018 introduced at the beginning of 2015 by Innovate UK as part of the UK Digital Strategy.
 In the public sector, the Department for Digital, Culture, Media and Sport advised on data ethics and the Alan Turing Institute provided guidance on responsible design and implementation of AI systems.
 In terms of cyber security, in 2020 the National Cyber Security Centre has issued guidance on 'Intelligent Security Tools'.
 The following year, the UK published its 10-year National AI Strategy, which describes actions to assess long-term AI risks, including AGI-related catastrophic risks.

 In March 2023, the UK released the white paper A pro-innovation approach to AI regulation.
 This white paper presents general AI principles, but leaves significant flexibility to existing regulators in how they adapt these principles to specific areas such as transport or financial markets.
 In November 2023, the UK hosted the first AI safety summit, with the prime minister Rishi Sunak aiming to position the UK as a leader in AI safety regulation.
 During the summit, the UK created an AI Safety Institute, as an evolution of the Frontier AI Taskforce led by Ian Hogarth.
 The institute was notably assigned the responsibility of advancing the safety evaluations of the world's most advanced AI models, also called frontier AI models.

 The UK government indicated its reluctance to legislate early, arguing that it may reduce the sector's growth and that laws might be rendered obsolete by further technological progress.
+By 2026 however, the House of Lords has conducted a debate on the impact of artificial intelligence on human relationships and society.
+Archbishop of Canterbury Sarah Mullally (sitting with the Lords Spiritual) called for the Government and Parliament "to have backbone and regulate AI.
+There may be some who are worried about what that means for a US trade deal.
+My advice to Ministers is to put the future of our society, our cohesion and our children first."
+The House of Lords Library also prepared a report on documented effects of AI on mental health, healthcare, creative industries, and the environmental.

 United States

-Discussions on regulation of AI in the United States have included topics such as the timeliness of regulating AI, the nature of the federal regulatory framework to govern and promote AI, including what agency should lead, the regulatory and governing powers of that agency, and how to update regulations in the face of rapidly changing technology, as well as the roles of state governments and courts.
+Discussions on regulation of AI in the United States cover topics such as the timeliness of regulating AI, how to update regulations in the face of rapidly changing technology, the roles of state governments and courts, and the nature of the federal regulatory framework to govern and promote AI (what agency should lead and with what regulatory and governing powers).